What is Falooda?

 Add everything separately

-- Place a tsp of seeds into each glass
+- Place a tsp of seeds into each glass.

-- 1 tbsp of rose syrup each
+- Pour 1 tsp of rose syrup over the sev in each glass.

 - Gently, pour the milk into the glass, not quite to the top.
 Pouring the milk over the back of a tsp ensures as little disturbance to the syrup as possible.